log69/mydns/README.md

 ###simple ruby script for name resolution to avoid the need for an extermal dynamic dns service provider
 the idea is to run the script on a server with fix ip address that can store and serve ip addresses of machines

-it serves data from memory, so no database backend needed, no external dependencies
+it serves the data from memory, so no database backend needed, no external dependencies

 ###usage:###
 run server script on server side at boot time